 With this better understanding of what your results mean in context, you can better plan how to respond.
 Do you need to experiment to adjust to a change in the algorithm?
 Shift your post type or content mix?
 Knowing what’s happening with your competitors gives you a much greater pool of data to draw from.

-3. Source ideas and inspiration
+3. Discover new ideas and inspiration

 Social media competitive intelligence tools bring the top-performing content from your main competitors into one place, so you can see at a glance what’s working best within your industry.
-This is a far more effective way to understand the social landscape than checking all their various accounts.
-(Bonus: You don’t have to give them a follow!)

-Keeping an eye on top-performing competitor content in particular is a good way to stay on top of relevant memes, trends, hashtags, and strategies that have been proven to connect with an audience similar to your own.
+Keeping an eye on top-performing competitor content, in particular, is a good way to stay on top of relevant memes, trends, hashtags, and strategies that have been proven to connect with an audience similar to your own.

 You never want to copy your competitors’ content, of course, but you absolutely do want to learn from and experiment with the strategies that have proven to work for them.